fnc-test/product-knowledge/README.md

 ## Modules

-These are the sub-modules of the Hey Catena! product (and their respective sub-folders)
+These are the immediate sub-modules of the Agent KIT

 - [Ontology](ontology/README.md) hosts the CX domain ontologies (including the fully merged CX ontology and tooling) describing the semantics of the Catena-X Dataspace.
 - [Dataspace](dataspace/README.md) hosts reference implementations of the Gaia-X/IDS Dataspace extensions (Agents) for both Providers and Consumers which  the semantics of Catena-X.